ConnorAU/SQFDiscordEmbedBuilder/README.md

 ## Note
 - You may need to install [.NET Framework 4.5.2](https://www.microsoft.com/en-au/download/details.aspx?id=42642).
-- The extensions were built and tested on Arma 3 Dedicated Server.
+- This addon was built, tested and intended for use on Arma 3 Dedicated Server.
-- This addon does work on Arma client however the extensions are **NOT** BattlEye whitelisted.

 # Setup
 The following instructions are for an Arma 3 Server using the latest [release](https://github.com/ConnorAU/SQFDiscordEmbedBuilder/releases).